tuhao/HotPointer/README.md

 mvn package
 than you can find HotPointer-0.0.1.jar in target
 copy jar,conf/ file to same directory and run this program by
-nohup java -jar HotPointer-0.0.1.jar &
+java -jar HotPointer-0.0.1.jar >> send.log